blaze182/ruby-style-guide/README.md

 ## Regular Expressions

 > Some people, when confronted with a problem, think
 > "I know, I'll use regular expressions."
-Now they have two problems.<br>
+Now they have two problems.<br/>
 > -- Jamie Zawinski

 * <a name="no-regexp-for-plaintext"></a>